 - They hope to maintain interest rates at reasonable levels (so as not to discourage investment)

 - They aim to keep exchange rates stable.

 Although central bankers would, ideally, like to achieve all of these goals simultaneously, there is now a broad consensus that a primary objective must be to stabilize the price level.

 One strategy for achieving this goal is inflation targeting, which requires that central bankers raise interest rates (by slowing money growth) when inflation begins to rise above a target level such as two percent and that the lower interest rates (by accelerating money growth) when inflation threatens to fall below that target.

 In recent years, central banks are reconsidering their role in fostering financial stability

-Financial stability is defined as “a condition whereby the financial system is able to withstand shocks without giving way to cumulative processes, which impair the allocation of savings to investment opportunities and the processing of payments in the economy”.
+Financial stability is defined as “a condition whereby the financial system can withstand shocks without giving way to cumulative processes, which impair the allocation of savings to investment opportunities and the processing of payments in the economy”.

 Financial instability is a situation characterized by these three basic criteria:

 - some important set of financial asset prices seem to have diverged sharply from fundamentals; and/or

 - market functioning and credit availability, domestically and perhaps internationally, have been significantly distorted; with the result that